Skip to main content

 Research

-The School of Languages, Linguistics and Film has a rich and vibrant research culture across its departments: Modern Languages (French, German, Iberian and Latin American Studies, Russian); Comparative Literature; Linguistics; Film Studies; and the Language Centre, which has a research culture in Applied Linguistics.
+The School of Languages, Linguistics and Film boasts a thriving research culture across its departments: Modern Languages (French, German, Iberian and Latin American Studies, Russian); Comparative Literature; Linguistics; Film Studies; and the Language Centre

 • Linguistics: Formal linguistics; Sociolinguistics